Northern Outfall Sewer

-The Northern Outfall Sewer (NOS) is a major gravity sewer which runs from Wick Lane in Hackney to Beckton sewage treatment works in east London; most of it was designed by Joseph Bazalgette after an outbreak of cholera in 1853 and the "Great Stink" of 1858.
+The Northern Outfall Sewer (NOS) is a major gravity sewer which runs from Wick Lane in Hackney to the Beckton Sewage Treatment Works in east London.
+Most of it was designed by Joseph Bazalgette, as a result of an outbreak of cholera in 1853 and the "Great Stink" of 1858.

-Prior to this work, central London's drains were built primarily to cope with rain water, and the growing use of flush toilets frequently meant that they became overloaded, flushing sewage and industrial effluent into the River Thames.
-Bazalgette's London sewerage system project included the construction of intercepting sewers north and south of the Thames; the Southern Outfall Sewer network diverts flows away from the Thames south of the river.
+Prior to the work, drains in central London were built primarily to cope with rain water, but the growing use of flush toilets frequently meant that they became overloaded, causing sewage and industrial effluent to flow into the River Thames.
+Bazalgette's London sewerage system project included the construction of intercepting sewers north and south of the Thames.
+The Southern Outfall Sewer network diverts flows away from the Thames south of the river.

-In total five interceptor sewers were constructed north of the Thames; three were built by Bazalgette, two were added 30 years later:
+In total, five interceptor sewers were constructed north of the Thames.
+Three were built by Bazalgette, and two were added 30 years later: